teeetsuya/HITS/README.md

   - NOTICE info
     -　! appeares if someone comments on the theme
   - CORRESPONDENTS
-    - 最近の反応　: Display the newest comments on the right hand side.
+    - to view : 最近の反応　: Display the newest comments on the right hand side.
+    - to right or reply :
+      - design
+        - text size :
+        - text color :
+        - background color :
+        - width :
+        - height :
+        - image :
+          - size :
+          - shape :
+          - border :
+          - (function : expand)
+      - function
+        - create : input
+        - read : on the other page
+        - update : submit
+          - text : SEND
+          - text color :
+          - size :
+          - border :
+        - delete :
+          - text : ×
+          - size :
+          - text color :
+          - border : none
+          - (function : option : delete or save)
+            - at first : click and delete
+        - expand image :
+          - at first : only show on
 - page3 : input
   - USER info :
     - 会社名※